reframejs/reframe/docs/usage-manual.template.md

 Let's consider the Hello World page of our previous section.
 When is its HTML generated?
 To get an answer we modify the page to display a timestamp.
-We alter the page object from our previous section at `~/tmp/reframe-playground/pages/HelloPage.html.js` to
+We alter the page config from our previous section at `~/tmp/reframe-playground/pages/HelloPage.html.js` to

 ~~~js
 import React from 'react';